jon-freed/github-flavored-markdown/README.md

 ### Prefixed Headings, aka Numbered Headings

 Outline headings with a decimal or alphanumeric [prefix scheme](https://en.wikipedia.org/wiki/Outline_(list)) are desirable.
 The GFM Spec itself uses a decimal scheme.
-However, GFM does not do numbered headings in plain Markdown.
+However, GFM does not do automatically numbered headings in plain Markdown.
 You have to do a [workaround](PrefixedHeadingsInGFM.md) where you mix plain Markdown with HTML, and even then GitHub's style sheets can cause difficulties.

 ### _Your identified discrepancy and workaround here!_